 Abstract

 Fires associated with land use conversion activities such as agricultural expansion, palm and pulp plantations, peat land alteration, and industrial deforestation are significant in the country of Indonesia.
-Further, fires are positively associated with the warm phase of the El Nino Southern Oscillation, with a greater number of fires observed during El Niño years.
+Further, fires are positively associated with the warm phase of the El Niño Southern Oscillation, with a greater number of fires observed during El Niño years.
 The use of remotely sensed data to assess deforestation and carbon emissions over Indonesia is crucial in the monitoring of fires, as ground-based methods are not viable.
-Fires are currently mapped using data from the Moderate Resolution Imaging Spectroradiometer (MODIS) but its spatial resolution (500 m) is not ideal for accurately mapping burn scars in the region.
+Fires are currently mapped using data from the Moderate Resolution Imaging Spectroradiometer (MODIS), but its spatial resolution (500 m) is not ideal for accurately mapping burn scars in the region.
 Thus, researchers have sought to map burn scars at a higher spatial resolution.
 We propose using Landsat to accomplish this task, given its spatial resolution of 30 m.
 This project presents a new methodology for identifying burn scars using remotely sensed products over Central Kalimantan, Indonesia using scenes from Landsat’s Thematic Mapper and Enhanced Thematic Mapper Plus.
 These scenes were used to test a technique of transforming Red Green and Blue (RGB) false color composites to Hue Saturation Value (HSV) in order to determine whether it was an effective procedure for identifying burn scars.

 Community Concerns